Nagavali River

-The River Nagavali also known as Langulya is one of the main rivers of Southern Odisha and North Andhra States in India, between Rushikulya and Godavari basins.
+The River Nagavali also known as Langulya is one of the main rivers of Southern Odisha and Andhra States in India, between Rushikulya and Godavari basins.

 Origin and course

 Nagavali River originates from a hill near Lakhbahal village in Thuamul Rampur block of Kalahandi District.
-It touches Nakrundi, Kerpai areas of Kalahandi, Kalyansinghpur and Rayagada of Rayagada district of Odisha and merged in Bay of Bengal near Kallepalli village near Srikakulam after crossing by the side of Srikakulam of Andhra Pradesh.
+It touches Nakrundi, Kerpai areas of Kalahandi, Kalyansinghpur, Jaykaypur, and Rayagada of Rayagada district of Odisha and merges in Bay of Bengal near Kallepalli village near Srikakulam after crossing by the side of Srikakulam of Andhra Pradesh.
 It is an independent river with its own basin.

 The total length of the river is about 256 km, of which 161 km are in Odisha and the rest in Andhra Pradesh.
 The catchment area of the basin is 9510 km2.
 Nagavali is an interstate river with 4462 km2 and 5048 km2 river basin area located in Odisha and Andhra Pradesh respectively.
 The river basin receives 1000 mm average rainfall annually.
 The yearly water availability in the river basin at Narayanapuram barrage is 1.117 billion cubic meters on average.
 The uplands of the river basin are hilly areas with predominantly tribal populated.
 It drains parts of the Kalahandi, Rayagada and Koraput districts of Odisha and Srikakulam, Vizianagaram districts of Andhra Pradesh.